EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_10-Storage-Spaces-Direct-Hyper-Converged.md

 ### Introduction

-In this exercise, you will create a new virtual machine within the Hyper-converged cluster.
-After the replication has finished two nodes will be shutdown to simulate a hardware failure.
+In this exercise, you will create a new virtual machine using the nanoserver VHDX file on L: within the Hyper-converged cluster.
+Then, you will simulate a workload and a failure by turning off the host machine of the VM.
+Next, you will validate the failover.
+Finally, you will simulate and validate the failure of a second node in the cluster.

 #### Tasks